justin-napolitano/grays-peak/index.md

 ## The Trail Head

 The trail head is well marked.
-There is a beautiful bridge over a creek that is beautiful.
+There is a beautiful bridge over a creek.

 ![bridge](./images/1000007000.jpg)